ytmytm/c128-bytewide-color-ram-1571cr-expansion/README.md

 It only made sense to me to extend this further and use other $01 port bits to provide more address lines for 32K Color RAM expansion.
 None of my C128s will be ever used with tape (or even TapeCart), so I connected A11-13 lines to lines normally used by tape motor control, tape write and sense bits.
 This provides 13 bits of address, so 16K total.

+You don't need to connect all of them or you can skip it altogether.
+I have reused connections to onboard pull-up resistors to pull these address lines high if nothing is connecte to the solder pads.

 Until I have a better idea where to connect A14 I will be happy with using 16K of that RAM.
-That's enough for 16 full screens - 8 for imaginary FLI mode with color ram switched every line and another 8 for interlaced option.
+That's enough for 16 full screens: 8 for imaginary FLI mode with color ram switched every line and another 8 for interlaced option.

 ## Assembly